fpgasystems/sgrt/features.md

 By using **Systems Group RunTime,** you can easily:

-* Validate the fundamental infrastructure functionality of your cluster, ensuring its reliability and performance.
+* Validate the fundamental infrastructure functionality of ETHZ-[HACC,](https://github.com/fpgasystems/hacc) ensuring its reliability and performance.
 * Expedite project creation through intuitive multiple-choice dialogs and templates, streamlining the development of your accelerated applications.
 * Seamlessly integrate with [GitHub CLI](https://cli.github.com) for efficient version control and collaboration.
 * Effectively manage ACAPs, FPGAs, multi-core CPUs, and GPUs, all through a unified device index.